ibrahimsaidhi/Monopoly/README.md

       ▪ Observe the player color changing to a new index on the GUI frame.
 Choose your next action depending on which square you land on (see above).

-      ▪ If a human rolls a die and lands on a spot which no action is required (no prompt to buy a house, pay to leave jail, etc.), the game automatically passes turn to the Ais and they make their moves in succession.
+      ▪ If a human rolls a die and lands on a spot which no action is required (no prompt to buy a house, pay to leave jail, etc.), the game automatically passes turn to the AIs, and they make their moves in succession.

-◦ Pass Turn: Passes the turn from you to the next player (used to opt out of purchsaing)
+◦ Pass Turn: Passes the turn from you to the next player (used to opt out of purchasing)

       ▪ Click the Pass Turn button at the bottom right.